 Use the hashtag #ETGveggies on social media (Instagram or Facebook), tag me in Instagram stories, send me a direct message on Instagram with your plate, or send me an email with your meals!

 The more you participate, the more you will be entered to win some fun prizes!
-At the end of the week I’ll be giving away some gift cards, a nice saute pan, meal prep containers, and some sauce for adding to your veggies.
+At the end of the week, I’ll be giving away a dutch oven, some gift cards, glass weck jars, and a produce box (depending on where you live).

 Struggles with eating more vegetables

 I asked you guys on Instagram what your struggles were with eating more veggies and there was a wide variety of problems.
 Here are some of the main concerns and while these answers might not work for everyone, these are my suggestions!

 My significant other doesn’t like them

 This one makes me giggle a little.
 If you guys only knew what Michael ate when we first started dating.
 He stuck to the things he knew, which was a meat and potato type diet.
 I don’t think he had even had an avocado!
 So I totally get where you are coming from.

 It took a little time, but he is a great eater for the most part now.
 The best solution I have for this is to keep making them and having them try and eat them.
 I am usually the one making dinner so what I make is what we eat.
 Of course, I’ll accommodate him some, but not so much that the meal is totally different.